-Looking for the big innovation overlooks the importance of the smaller steps, the building blocks, and the creative process of trial and error – all the things we use in Kaizen-Muse™ Creativity Coaching.
+Looking for the big innovation overlooks the importance of the smaller steps, the building blocks, and the creative process of trial and error – all the things I use in my coaching.

 Stop and think for a moment.
 How do you bring change into your life?
 How do you work toward goals?
 Have you, like so many, fallen victim to the fairy tale of overnight whopping success?